crossminer/CrossSim/README.md

 ```

-RepoPal, MudaBlue, and CLAN
+RepoPal, MUDABlue, and CLAN
 ----------------

-For comparison purposes, we implemented [RepoPal](http://ieeexplore.ieee.org/document/7884605/), [MudaBlue](http://ieeexplore.ieee.org/document/1371919/), addition [CLAN](http://ieeexplore.ieee.org/document/6227178/).
+For comparison purposes, we implemented [RepoPal](http://ieeexplore.ieee.org/document/7884605/), [MUDABlue](http://ieeexplore.ieee.org/document/1371919/), addition [CLAN](http://ieeexplore.ieee.org/document/6227178/).
 These are provided in the *tool/RepoPal*, *tool/MudaBlue*, and *tool/CLAN* folder respectively.
-Each folder contains a readme file that describes how to run the tool.
+Each folder contains a readme file that describes how to run the corresponding tool.

 Datasets
 --------

-The dataset used in the paper are available in the ```dataset/``` subdirectory.
+The dataset used in the paper is available in the ```dataset/``` subdirectory.
 In particular:
   * <b>queries.txt</b> is the list of queries used in the evaluation;
   * <b>human evaluation.xlsx</b> contains the qualitative analysis results.
 It inludes the scores given by human evaluators;
   * <b>repository.txt</b> is the list of repositories;